Bork0038/moon-player/readme.md

 MoonPlayer is an experimental Moon Animator save player Due to its experimental state expect bugs

-Credit to [MaximumADHD/Moonlite](https://github.com/MaximumADHD/Moonlite) for interpolator + joint hierarchy resolver
+Credit to [MaximumADHD/Moonlite](https://github.com/MaximumADHD/Moonlite) for interpolator

 ## Features